joeysapp/groupify/README.md

 # groupify
-Using Spotify's API, find common music elements in a group of users
+This web app is a group project for CSCE445.
+We have plans to utilize Spotify's Web api, node, express, socket.io and several other node packages to deliver a unique and meaningful experience.

-# Technologies Used
+## Technologies Used
+* JavaScript ES6
+* node
+** express
+** socket.io
-node.js, express, p5.js
+** p5.js
+* jquery/html/css

 # Usage
 1. Clone repo